Emerald Brochis - Brochis splendens

 Availability:

-Common to occasional / Usually farmed or imported seasonally
+Common / Usually farmed or captive-bred

 Image Disclaimer:

 All images are a visual representation of the fish you will receive, made to be as accurate as possible.
-Natural variation in size, colour, pattern and markings can occur between individual fish.
+Natural variation in size, emerald sheen, body tone, fin colour, sex and markings can occur between individual fish.

 Couldn't load pickup availability